danmoseley/docs/docs/standard/serialization/resolving-binaryformatter-obsoletion-errors.md

 # Resolving BinaryFormatter obsoletion and disablement errors

+> __!!
+NOTICE !!__ This is a draft document and is not yet complete.
+The URL and content is subject to change.
+Please use __https://aka.ms/binaryformatter__ as the canonical URL when referring to this document.

 This document serves as the landing page for __https://aka.ms/binaryformatter__.
 Error messages containing this URL are shown to developers in one of two situations:

 - At compile time, a .cs file contained a call to the obsolete `BinaryFormatter.Serialize` or `BinaryFormatter.Deserialize` methods; or